 float percent = ((voltage - min_voltage) / (max_voltage - min_voltage)) * 100.0;

-After compilation finishes, click Download and choose Factory Format to download the firmware.
+After the compilation is complete, click the Download button and select Factory Format to download the firmware.

-Connect the device to your host via a USB Type‑C cable.
-Open ESPHome Web and click CONNECT to connect to the device.
+Connect the kit to the host via a USB Type-C data cable, open ESPHome Web, and click CONNECT to connect the device.

-Then click INSTALL and select the previously compiled firmware to upload.
+Then click INSTALL and select the previously compiled firmware for uploading.

-Click INSTALL again to flash and wait for it to complete.
+Click INSTALL again to burn, and wait for the burning to complete.

-TimerCamera (TimerCamera‑X) is shown on the left.
-TimerCamera‑F uses a fisheye lens, producing the view shown on the right.
+TimerCamera (TimerCamera-X) is shown on the left, and TimerCamera-F uses a fisheye lens, so the rendering effect is as shown on the right.